emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Requires at least: 2.9
 Tested up to: 4.1
 Stable tag: 7.4
 License: GPLv2 or later

+The all-in-one content monetization and distribution platform.
 Monetize your website by sharing the web.

 == Description ==